-As a fraction of the global population with one small state, the Jewish people alone are not capable of changing the world.
+The Jewish people are but one of many peoples in the world and Jewish tradition is but one of the world's faiths.
+Israel is a small state amidst all the states of the world.
+The Jewish people alone are not capable of changing the world.
 However, the Jewish tradition teaches us to serve as a "light unto the nations," (Isaiah 43).
 With this document, we are participating in an alliance of religions to address global sustainability and the existential threat of climate change.
 We hope thereby that the Jewish people will offer its wisdom, tradition and thought leadership to help light the way for all.

-Two things are clear: first, we need to do more than we are doing; second, the path to doing more seems difficult, with the challenges overwhelming and time and money finite.
+Two things are clear: first, we need to do much more than we are doing; second, the path to doing more seems unclear, with the challenges overwhelming and time and money finite.